TheVilfer/simple-ai-dialog/README.md

 The application starts with authentication screens.
 You can:
 - Register a new account with email and password
 - Login with existing credentials
-- Access protected routes like chat and profile after authentication
+- Access protected routes like chat, explore, and profile after authentication

 ### Chat